Hassanabbaass/E-Commerce/README.md

 # E-Commerce
-New E-commerce Website coming on the way!
+This Project is on hold!